These are the basic commands that can be sent through the serial port (might work with the USB port but haven't tested it) to control your empeg.

 The following directives may be placed into the empeg player's

-configuration file, /empeg/var/config.ini
+configuration file, /empeg/var/config.ini.

 [Startup]